Lzwk16/text-to-sql/README.md

 4.  **Input your raw database files:**

-To use your own database table instead of the current file, just replace it with your desired database table file in the path `db/noshow.db`.
+To use your own database table instead of the current file, just replace it with your desired database table file in the path `db/noshow.db` as well as its configuration in `config.yaml`

 # Run